Flourish Gardening Project

 Absolutely!
 If you live in the Tunbridge Wells area, enjoy gardening and are a patient and sympathetic individual, we’d love to hear from you.
-We DBS check and give appropriate training to all our staff and volunteers – why not get in touch to enquire about becoming part of our growing organisation.
+We give appropriate training to all our staff and volunteers – why not get in touch to enquire about becoming part of our growing organisation.

 Where and when is it?